Artist Statement

 Stillness, Held: The Figure As Systematic Investigation

 The recent transition to sculpture with the Stillness, Held series introduces a critical dimension: time.
 A photograph captures equilibrium at the moment of its occurrence.
 Sculpture must sustain it — in cast mass, under gravitational pull, across indefinite duration.
 Torsion holds grounding and rotation in permanent opposition within the density of cast stone.
-Tacit balances internal withdrawal against external articulation, containment against release.
-In both works, the equilibrium is neither released nor resolved.
+Tacit balances internal withdrawal against outward articulation, containment against release.
+In both works, the tension is neither released nor resolved.
 It is held.